akrzos/cfme-performance/ansible/install/README.md

 ## Infrastructure Install Playbooks
 Three major infrastructure hosts:
 1. Workload Driver - Hosts cfme-performance and cfme_tests (perf fork)
-2. Monitoring Host - Hosts Carbon/Graphite/Grafana for system performance monitoring
+2. Monitoring Host - RHEL7 Machine that Hosts Carbon/Graphite/Grafana for system performance monitoring
 3. Results/Logs Host - Hosts an ELK stack to review testing results and log files from appliances All should be built on RHEL7/Centos7